 The Interpretation Theory Program provides students and faculty with an interdisciplinary forum for exploring the nature, ethics, and politics of representation.
 Reaching widely across the disciplines, work done in the minor reflects a long-standing drive to cultivate self-consciousness in the use of a significant range of interpretive methods.
 Students use this course of study to develop a flexible, comparative, critical, historicized grasp of theories of the production of meaning in and through cultural life.
 They also sharpen their skills in critical reading and intellectual analysis.

 Students who minor in interpretation theory take a total of 6 courses that build on a combination of classic and current hermeneutic methods.
-Four general rules guide the selection:
+Three general rules guide the selection:

-- All minors take a one-credit capstone seminar, team-taught by 2 faculty members from different departments in spring of their senior year.
+- All minors are required to successfully complete the one-credit capstone seminar, team-taught by two faculty members from different departments, in spring of their senior year.
 Juniors may enroll upon approval of the instructors, but the seminar must be taken in the spring of senior year in order to receive capstone credit.
 First-year students are not permitted in the seminar.

 - A minimum "B" average is required for all minors by their junior and senior years.

 Other courses may be considered upon petition to the Interpretation Studies Committee.
 These may include relevant courses offered at Bryn Mawr, Haverford College, and the University of Pennsylvania.